Exhibit 2: As To How

 Keeping in mind that I fully understand why the welcoming may not have been as warm as it could have/should have been back in the days when this season initially aired.
 A majority of this cast have remained strangers to me to this day, so they apparently didn't all have the same greatness.
 That said, I can already see an improvement in performance in this second episode, which even took some of the original cast at least half of the first season to achieve.

 In this episode, he hit the stage and though his face looked familiar I had to look him up to reassure that I was right.
-It turns out that during this visit he was at just the right age that he didn't quick look like the young man I saw in A Clock Work Orange and wasn't old enough to look like the white haired man that I'm more familiar with from a Star Trek movie commercial that inspired me to bleach my hair for the first time in 94 because at the time I thought he was Sting.
+It turns out that during this visit he was at just the right age that he didn't quick look like the young man I saw in A Clock Work Orange.
+He also wasn't old enough to look like the white-haired man that I'm more familiar with from a Star Trek movie commercial that inspired me to bleach my hair for the first time in 94 because at the time I thought he was Sting.

 Okay, so this is going to take some more explaining.
 First off, though all of my friends in high school loved A Clock Work Orange, I hated it because I thought the violence against women was too realistic and glamorized, though I didn't have the words to express it that ways, I remember that being the case.
 Because of this lack of interest in the cult classic, his name isn't as apparent to me as it might be to some of my peers.

 As for the Sting (the singer, not the wrestler) misidentification, it's not that I saw the Star Trek movie and actually thought it was Sting to later be corrected.
-By this point in my life, I had stopped following Star Trek so, I just saw a commercial and in a quick glance, I saw this white haired villain who dressed in an outfit similar to the one Sting wore in the movie Dune.
+By this point in my life, I had stopped following Star Trek so, I just saw a commercial, and in a quick glance, I saw this white-haired villain who dressed in an outfit similar to the one Sting wore in the movie Dune.
 So I put zero and one together to get the wrong answer.
-It wasn't until that I was explaining to the person at the beauty supply store that I was explaining the look I was going for that I was informed about my mistake.
+It wasn't until that I was explaining to the person at the beauty supply store that I was explaining the look I was going for that I was informed of my mistake.